Stephen Fry's Podgrams

-Stephen Fry's Podgrams is a podcast performed and recorded by British comedian, actor, director, and author Stephen Fry.
+Stephen Fry's Podgrams was a podcast performed and recorded by British comedian, actor, director, and author Stephen Fry.
 First made downloadable on 20 February 2008, the series of podgrams is a collection of Fry's writings, speeches and collective thoughts.
 The podgrams vary in length and are not released at any set date.

 The podgrams were one of the most downloaded podcast series on the internet, and appeared in the top five most downloaded podcasts from iTunes.
 Critical reception has been positive, as reviewers found the podgrams interesting and engaging.

 Content

 The subject of Stephen Fry's Podgrams differs from episode to episode.
 Normally, each podgram begins with an update from Fry about what he has been doing recently, his activities since the last podgram, and any housekeeping that he needs to do concerning his website.
 Fry then continues to discuss his recent activities; although in other editions the introduction leads into the main subject.
 The text of the podgrams is sometimes published as part of Fry's web logs, or "Blessays".

 Fry's podgrams consist of anecdotes, such as how he broke his arm while filming a documentary in Brazil.
 He has also presented lectures, discussed certain themes in detail, or argued against things he sees as being wrong in today's society.
 In discussing his hatred of dancing, he said of music, "I do not want to use it as an exercise track for a farcical, meaningless, disgusting, brainless physical public exhibition of windmilling, gyrating and thrashing in a hot, loud room or hall."
 The material is usually original for each podcast, but he may revisit topics that he has previously discussed.
 For example, one podgram consisted of a speech he had previously made concerning public service broadcasting.
 His apologetic explanation for the repeated subject matter described his busy life, and he stated that the podgram was "all I can offer you."